taraamiri57/SYDE675_Project/README.md

   * BERT Directory including:
     * A python file (.py) file to implement the BERT model on the 2 Dataset: BERT-model.py
-    * A floder including the dutch pre-trained model: wietsedv/bert-base-dutch-cased
+    * A floder including the dutch pre-trained model: bert-base-dutch-cased

 * MLmodels: